rafewilliams/WifiInterface/README.md

 # WifiInterface
-The web interfcae is one of the most important features of the Applebyte captive portal.
-It provides the UI for the STB device.
-That includes the manager remote panel and the clients walled garden.
-This web interface is only ment to show prof of concept and, for the most part, is not ment for production.
+This version of the web interface is to show prof of concept and is not intended for production.
+Basically, web interfcae is one of the most important features of the Applebyte captive portal.
+It provides the UI for the device.
+This includes the managers remote panel and the walled garden.